-The rule proponent considers that the lack of clarity in accountability is a result of the distinct but interdependent roles of the IEC and AEMO in the B2B process.
+The rule proponent suggested that the lack of clarity in accountability is a result of the distinct but interdependent roles of the IEC and AEMO in the B2B process.

 The uncertainty is exacerbated by the fact that the operations of the IEC are highly dependent on AEMO.
-As well as formally making the B2B procedures, AEMO is also required to provide administrative and secretariat services to the IEC, recover costs for its operation through participant fees, and establish and maintain the B2B e-hub.
+As well as formally making the B2B procedures, AEMO is also required to provide administrative and secretariat services to the IEC, pay for and then recover the costs of the IEC's operation through participant fees, and establish and maintain the B2B e-hub.15

-Given the explicit restrictions on AEMO's role in the B2B process under clause 7.2A.3, the AEMO Board is concerned that:
+Given the explicit restrictions on AEMO's role in the B2B process under clause 7.2A.3, the rule proponent noted the concerns of the AEMO Board that:

-- there is a potential for it to be obliged to make a procedure that it perceives might conflict with the due exercise of its statutory powers, or with the operation of other market procedures or processes; and - it could also be drawn in to any dispute about B2B procedures, even though it has no control over the development of them, because it is required to make them under the rules.
+- there is a potential for it to be obliged to make a procedure that it perceives might conflict with the due exercise of its statutory powers, or with the operation of other market procedures or processes;16 and - it could also be drawn in to any dispute about B2B procedures, even though it has no control over the development of them, because it is required to make them under the rules.